 The chapter begins with a comprehensive review of existing Stewart platform designs in Section 1, surveying various approaches to geometry, actuation, sensing, and joint design from the literature.
 Section 2 develops the analytical framework that connects geometric parameters to performance characteristics, establishing quantitative relationships that guide the optimization process.
-Section 3 examines the cubic configuration a specialized architecture that has garnered significant attention for its purported advantages-to evaluate its suitability for the nano-hexapod application.
+Section 3 examines the cubic configuration, a specific architecture that has gathered significant attention, to evaluate its suitability for the nano-hexapod application.
 Finally, Section 4 presents the optimized nano-hexapod geometry derived from these analyses and demonstrates how it addresses the specific requirements of the NASS.